csrinu236/custom-infinite-scroll-logic/README.md

 Here I wrote Custom Infinite Scroll Logic for React/NextJs WITHOUT the use of
 1) Scroll event listener + debouncing it,
 2) Any third-party npm packages like react-infinite-scroll.
+Thus, there no need to maintain enough initial height to enable infinite scroll.

 It can also be migrated to Angular with little research.
 I used intersection observer and useSWRInfinite(this has to fetch pagination data).